Kurenai (song)

-"Kurenai" (紅) is a song by Japanese heavy metal band X Japan, written by Yoshiki.
+"Kurenai" (紅) is a song by Japanese heavy metal band X, written by Yoshiki.
 One of the band's oldest songs, they have been performing "Kurenai" since 1985, and several versions have been released, most significantly as their major-label debut single on September 1, 1989.
+The single reached number five on the Oricon Singles Chart and has sold over 400,000 copies.
+It also earned the band Best New Artist at both the Japan Cable Awards and the All-Japan Cable Broadcasting Awards in 1989.

 Background and release

 "Kurenai" was first released on X's June 1985 live demo tapes, which were titled "Live" and "Endless Dream".
-The lyrics are entirely in Japanese, while the next version, released on their April 1988 debut album Vanishing Vision, is entirely in English and begins with an intro played by hide on guitar.
+The lyrics are entirely in Japanese, while the next version, released on their April 1988 debut album Vanishing Vision, is entirely in English and begins with an intro played by Hide on guitar.
 A flexi disc included within the June 1988 issue of Rockin' f magazine, contains "Kurenai (Original Japanese Version)".
 It begins with an intro played by Yoshiki on piano and contrary to the title, was mostly in English.
 The version on 1989's Blue Blood begins with an orchestrated piece, then the guitar intro, and is mostly in Japanese, with only the opening lyrics in English.
 Only a few months later, the single version was released, although very similar to the recording on Blue Blood, it does not have the orchestrated intro.

-While appearing to be a love song, Yoshiki stated that "Kurenai" is actually about the struggle of one's heart. hide revealed that it was his favorite X song before he joined the band and was disappointed that they did not perform it when he did, so he had to nag to get them to play it.
+While appearing to be a love song, Yoshiki stated that "Kurenai" is actually about the struggle of one's heart.
+Hide revealed that it was his favorite X song before he joined the band and was disappointed that they did not perform it when he did, so he had to nag to get them to play it.
 Yoshiki commented that was probably because the song's arrangement at the time was too simple.
 Both Toshi and Taiji felt that the track has a very Japanese feel to it, with Taiji stressing that each member helped arrange the version that appears on their debut album.

 "Kurenai" is one of X Japan's signature songs.
 It is played at nearly all of their concerts, often accompanied by the stage being lit in red light and the band pausing during the last third in order to let the audience sing the chorus on their own.
 The single version features that specific bit of a live performance added after the studio recording, hence the title being written as "紅 Kurenai + Your Voice" on the back of the single's case.
 The B-side is a live recording of the song "20th Century Boy", originally by British rock band T. Rex.
 The live material from both songs was recorded on June 10, 1989 at Hibiya Yaon.

 A new English-language version of "Kurenai" was reportedly recorded for X Japan's unreleased studio album, before it was decided to create entirely new material instead.